mohitsahunitrr/gdal-tiling/README.md

 ./run.sh <tif file path>
 ```

 After you execute `./build.sh` first time, you don't need to execute it repeatedly.
 What you need is executing `./run.sh`.
+You can also delete container with `./remove.sh`, and run interactive shell by `./interactive.sh`